 What are lipogems?

-Lipogems injections can provide an alternative solution to invasive surgery for people suffering from the following:
+Lipogems injections can provide an alternative solution to invasive surgery for people that have the following:

 What do lipogems injections involve?